Princess Katherine of Greece and Denmark: Early life

 Katherine had five siblings – three brothers (George, Alexander and Paul, each of whom would become King of the Hellenes) and two sisters (Princess Helen, who married Crown Prince Carol of Romania, and Princess Irene who married Prince Aimone of Savoy, Duke of Spoleto).
 When she was christened, the members of the whole Greek Army and Greek Navy became her godparents.
-At three years of age, she and her mother were trapped in Tatoi Palace, outside Athens, when a fire broke out.
+At three years of age, she and her mother were trapped in the Tatoi Palace, outside Athens, when a fire broke out.
 The Queen, carrying her, managed to escape in time.

 Life in exile

 Her father abdicated in 1917, replaced as king by her brother Alexander.
 She and her parents were exiled to Switzerland.
-They were re-instated following Alexander's death in 1920, but Constantine abdicated again in 1922.
+They were reinstated following Alexander's death in 1920, but Constantine abdicated again in 1922.
 Exiled again, this time to Sicily, her father died in Palermo in 1923.
 The family moved to Villa Sparta in Florence, where Katherine took up painting.
 Her second brother George became King George II in 1922, but was deposed in 1924.

 Katherine was educated in England, at a boarding school at Broadstairs and then North Foreland Lodge.
 Her mother died in January 1932, after which she continued to live at the Villa Sparta with her sister, Helen.
 She and the future Elizabeth II were bridesmaids at the wedding of her first cousin, Princess Marina, to Prince George in 1934.